terjesandstrom/terjesandstrom.github.io/BranchesInGit.md

 ![BranchesInGit6](BranchesInGit_images\BranchesInGit6.png)

 And immidately we get the following result, there is no copying of files, no folders to make.
-The creation is instantaneous.
+The creation is instantaneous, since all we do is to create a new pointer.

 |     Visual Studio |   GitViz   |  SourceTree   |
 |---------|:--------------:|:---------------|